(Louis Meulstee’s web site)

 louis 'at' wftw ‘dot’ nl

-digital cameras, scanners, graphic editors, DTP programs, the Internet, and other
+scanners, graphic editors, DTP programs, the

-now indispensable tools were still in their infancy or not affordable.
+Internet, and other now indispensable tools were still in their infancy or not affordable.

 I have never felt the need to be paid for what I still consider, to this day, a fascinating